inovector/MixpostApp/README.md

 FFmpeg installed on your server.

 You need to follow FFmpeg installation instructions on their [official website](https://ffmpeg.org/download.html).

+### Installing Redis
+So that the posts can be scheduled, Mixpost puts them in the queue.

+To be able to do this, you need to install [Redis](https://redis.io/).
+Then, you will need to modify the values of the REDIS_* entries in the `.env` file to make sure they are aligned with your redis instance.

 ### Installing Supervisor
 You need to configure a process monitor.
 To install Supervisor on Ubuntu, you may use the following command: